 2. Ginger garlic: I have used ginger garlic paste.
 It can be replaced with minced, crushed or grated ginger garlic.

 3. Onions: To make a egg curry, most people use finely chopped or grated onions.
-Using chopped onions will yield a chunky egg curry.
-I have used pureed onions in this recipe.
+Using chopped onions will yield a slightly chunky egg curry.
+You can use in any form you like.

-4. Tomatoes: This recipe uses pureed tomatoes for best results.
+4. Tomatoes: This recipe can be made with fine chopped or pureed tomatoes.
 Pureed tomatoes will prevent the curry from turning watery.
 In some places, I have seen Dhaba style egg curry is made with grated tomatoes.

 The texture of your curry depends on how the onions and tomatoes are used.
 I personally prefer the pureed version as my boys are super fussy to chunky curries.